adamcatley/adamcatley.github.io/docs/AirTag.md

 https://found.apple.com/airtag?sr=
 ```

 I don't yet have another AirTag to compare the values across different devices.
-For a single unit at least, the values are persistent across power cycles, long runtime, resets and modes.
+For a single unit the values are persistent across power cycles, long runtime, resets and modes.

 #### Registered